sikabane-works/bakabakaband/README_en.md

  * Abolish "permanent death" and resurrection by stupid reasons.
  * Stupid monsters and items that have no regard for game balance.
- * Palodys of Stupid Internet Memes on Japanese Websites.
+ * Parody of Stupid Internet Memes on Japanese Websites.
  * Enhanced elements of crossover fanfiction since Zangband.
 (I'll be frank.
 I like Zelazny, Moorcock, Warhammer and so on, but I hate only Tolkien's religious worldview.)
  * Extreme and experimental new systems.